bowman2001/perplex/layouts/partials/archetypes/first_paragraph.md

-**Placeholder**: Put your summary paragraph here.
-It may contain inline markup, but it gets removed on cards.
+**Placeholder**: This is the place for a summary paragraph which may contain inline markup.
 {.p-first}